AndreasAnemyrLNU/iwish/README.md

 ####USECASE 1

-System can handle incoming postrequest generated from a github webhook from developers own repository System cna parse JSON to own php object.
+System can handle incoming postrequest generated from a github webhook from developers own repository System can parse JSON to own php object.
 100% identical JSON incoming.
 System store parsed data into own local archive for later visualization

 Properly working usecase!